ssinharoy-trifecta/base-test-automation/README.md

 - Bash: `RobotFrameworkSetup.sh`
 - ZSH:  `RobotFrameworkSetup.zsh`

+#### Uninstalling packages
+You can uninstall the packages and their associated support packages by running:
+- `pip3 uninstall -r removalRequirements.txt -y`

 ## Test Automation Organization
 The directory structure follows a pattern of thinking that is relative to the Features our Trifecta teams implement across all products.